Ludwilton/Digit-classifier/README.md

 A simple web application that lets you draw digits and see how different machine learning models recognize them.
 Built as a learning project to explore image recognition techniques.

-## About This Project
+## About

 This app demonstrates machine learning concepts by comparing:
 - K-Nearest Neighbors algorithm (traditional ML)
 - Neural Network approach (deep learning)
-- work in progress
+- ...work in progress

-Both models are trained on the MNIST dataset.
+All models are trained on the MNIST dataset.

 ## Features